DeeptiDR/SHM-for-bridge/README.md

 # Steps for going about this:

 ## Data-Preprocessing (shm1.ipynb) <- Part-I of our analysis
+It comprises of two broad parts:
+                        * Outliers removal from the vibration data.
+                        * Feature extraction (Frequency spectrum of the data).
-Firstly, I remove outliers from the vibration data. ii) I'm using Local outlier Factor algorithm using scikit-learn library.
+i) Local outlier Factor algorithm of scikit-learn library is used for Outlier removal.
 LOF is an outlier detection technique for unsupervised machine learning problems.
-I tried a couple of other algorithms like Isolation forest but among all, LOF gave me a better performance on my data. iii) After outlier removal, I linearly interpolate my data to fill missing values. iii) Then, I plot the frequency spectrum of the data.
+I tried a couple of other algorithms like Isolation forest, etc but among all, LOF gave me a better performance on my data. ii) After outlier removal, linear interpolation technique has been used to fill all the missing values in the data. iii) Finally, FFT algorithm is used to extract frequency components to plot the frequency spectrum of the data.

 ## Clustering <- Part-II of our analysis (coming soon)
 iv) Finally, I find patterns in the frequencies by forming clusters.

-The python code is available in the repository.
+The python code for Part-I is available in the repository.

 Cheers!